 Smaller subnets mean fewer hosts on each subnet.
 Fewer hosts mean you can build and enforce more granular Quality of Service policies.
 Fewer hosts also mean less traffic and a smaller broadcast domain.
 Reducing the broadcast domain reduces ‘noise.’
-All in, network segmentation contributes to better performance across the board.
+All in all, network segmentation contributes to better performance across the board.

 Common network segmentation use cases

-This is all great in theory, but how and where would you actually segment your client networks?
+This is all great in theory, but how and where would you actually segment your networks?
 Here are a few common scenarios.

 Creating a guest wireless network

-Theoretically a client’s guest network could be both wired and wireless but nine times out of 10 the guest network is purely wireless.
+Theoretically, a client’s guest network could be both wired and wireless but nine times out of 10 the guest network is purely wireless.
 By implementing a new guest SSID and ensuring it’s configured to provide wireless isolation, you’re effectively creating a ‘mini-segment’ for each user of the guest Wi-Fi, allowing them to see the internet and nothing else.